rajesh1084/biometric-attendance-report/README.md

    - Employee-wise summary table showing:
      - Employee ID
      - First Name
-     - Total Late Punches
+     - Total Late Punch Minutes
-     - Total Early Punches
+     - Total Early Punch Minutes
    - Summary statistics
    - Generation timestamp

 2. **Console Output**: Summary information including:
    - Number of records processed
    - Number of employees
-   - Total late and early punches
+   - Total late and early minutes

 ### Sample Output File
 The output file will be named: `attendance_report_YYYY-MM-DD_to_YYYY-MM-DD.pdf`

 ## Business Rules

-- **Late Punch**: Any clock-in time after 9:15 AM
+- **Late Punch**: Minutes late after 9:15 AM for each clock-in
-- **Early Punch**: Any clock-out time before 4:15 PM
+- **Early Punch**: Minutes early before 4:15 PM for each clock-out
 - **Data Exclusion**: Days where both Clock In and Clock Out are empty are excluded from analysis
 - **Date Range**: Only records within the specified date range are processed